What are you looking for?

 My project will develop the elements of a comprehensive philosophy of computer science to give a perspective on the revolutionary development of the field and the role of information technology in it.
 At NIAS I will examine the subject from science, philosophical and socio-cultural perspectives, in separate periods during the year.
 Also, I will investigate the logical aspects of the finite versus the infinite, as occurring in theories of hyper-computation.
 At the Lorentz Center (Leiden), I will organise an interdisciplinary workshop on the philosophy of computer science to bring extant views of the field together.

-The workshop will be held on 8-12 February, 2010.
+The workshop was held on 8-12 February, 2010.

 Center for Philosophy of Computer Science